petartotev/PT_Demo_Redis/README.md

 ### Redis CLI

-1. Download latest Redis.zip from https://github.com/microsoftarchive/redis/releases and extract the contents of the zip.
+1. Download latest `Redis-x64.zip` from https://github.com/microsoftarchive/redis/releases and extract it.

 2. Next, in the extracted directory, open a new CMD prompt.